 Each Gold Creek Ranch Border Collie - regardless of sex, color, or parentage - is priced the same.

-Regarding both the $200 non-refundable deposit and final $700 payment - I prefer Venmo or ApplePay.
+Payment Methods: I prefer Venmo or ApplePay.
 I also accept personal checks.
 Final payment is due at the beginning of week 7 if shipping or at pickup, but no later than 8 weeks.

 I call interested parties in order of request date but deposits that do not come in within the stated time frame drop lower or off after the list is full by those who have paid their deposits in a timely manner.
 I am always willing to work with our clients if special accommodations need to be made.
 My number one responsibility to this process is to be the advocate for our puppies and ensuring, to the best of my ability, that our pups get the perfect home and to my clients, that they receive a new family member who will bring joy, love, and be a great partner in all of the plans the family has for them.